Cocaine Category: Stimulants

 Cocaine is a strong but short acting stimulant drug (‘upper’) which comes in a white powder.
-You can divide it into lines and snort up the nose with a rolled up bank note or straw.
-You can also smoke it or make into a solution to inject.
+It can be used by dividing it into lines and snorting it up the nose with a tooter/snorter or straw.
+It can also be smoked or made into a solution to inject.

 - Effects of cocaine start quickly but only last for up to 30 minutes

 - You may feel more alert, energetic, exhilarated and confident

 - Your heart and pulse rate speed up suddenly

 - Hyperactivity, dilated pupils, dry mouth, sweating and loss of appetite